cs107e/cs107e.github.io/assignments/index.md

 **A.** All laboratories and basic part of assignments must be completed.
 Your code quality grades should average somewhere between the [ok] and [+] buckets.
-In addition, and your final project must be outstanding.
+In addition, you must do at least 3 extensions and your final project must be outstanding.

 **B.** All laboratories and basic part of assignments must be completed.
 Your final project should be excellent.